-Upon the completion of the definition of ineffective educator, data collection and disaggregation, running May 2018 through August 2018, any gaps will be were identified, and interim and long-term goals will be were established.
+Upon the completion of the definition of ineffective educator, data collection and disaggregation, running May 2018 through August 2018, gaps were identified, and interim and long-term goals were established.
 The rural nature of Wyoming requires that any differences between schools not receiving Title I, Part A funds and schools receiving Title I, Part A funds be analyzed at a district level.
 This will allow district specific characteristics to be identified and technical assistance to be tailored to the needs identifying strategies considered most effective at eliminating the gap.